freenet/freenet-core/docs/tech_summary.md

 censor or exclude any person or organization without recourse or accountability.

-FreenetV2 makes it easy to build entirely decentralized websites, social networking apps, online stores, search engines, email, instant messaging, and discussion forums - the entire range of Internet usecases.
-Default versions of these applications will be included.
+FreenetV2 makes it easy to build entirely decentralized websites, social networking apps, online stores, search engines, email, instant messaging, and discussion forums - the entire range of Internet usecases, and will be distributed with versions of each of these apps, likely starting with email.

 ## Platform